Xiaocheng-Zhang/CS4500/CS4500-Assignment-3/part1/REPO.md

 value, while some may appear to have segmentation faults.
 The correctness will be more emphasized than other requirements below during evaluation.

-3) Third, our team will take a closer look into its run time.
+3) Third, our team will take a closer look into its run time and memory usage.
 To document the run time, we will use the system built-in command 'time' to record.
 The result will be categorized into three types: real, user, and sys.

-4) We will then check the memory usage.

-5) According to standard format, main function should be short and clean, and the task should be well distributed into helper function to be completed.
+4) According to standard format, main function should be short and clean, and the task should be well distributed into helper function to be completed.
 If there are too much code in one function, we think the format can be improved by having more sub functions.

-6) Documentation for each class, constructor and method should be done in a professional format.
+5) Documentation for each class, constructor and method should be done in a professional format.
 We expect one user can quickly adopt using their code by looking at their documentation.

 # Comparison of the Products’ Relative Performance
 ## Team 1:
 ### Name: danyth
 This team used c++ to implement this Assignment.